Andover-Robotics/ays-python-curriculum/.guides/content/List-Iteration---For-Loops-3c4a.md

 ## Iterating Over Lists

+In a computer program, repetition is also called **iteration**.
 Iterating over a list allows you to deal with all of the elements in a list individually.
 Iterating over the list means to start with the element at index 0, and then progress until you reach the end of the list.
 A `for` loop is used to iterate over a list.

 ![Iteration Variable](.guides/images/iterating-list-variable-name.png)